phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/return.rst

 2. **functions and methods without a `return` value**, the @return tag MAY be omitted here, in which case `@return void` is implied.

-This tag MUST NOT occur more than once in a :term:`PHPDoc` and is limited to :term:`Structural Elements` of type method or function.
+This tag MUST NOT occur more than once in a PHPDoc and is limited to Structural Elements of type method or function.

 Effects in phpDocumentor
 ------------------------

-:term:`Structural Elements` of type method or function, that are tagged with the
+Structural Elements of type method or function, that are tagged with the
-@return tag, will have an additional section *Returns* in their content description that shows the return :term:`Type` and description.
+@return tag, will have an additional section *Returns* in their content description that shows the return Type and description.

-If the return :term:`Type` is a class that is documented by phpDocumentor, then a link to that class' documentation is provided.
+If the return Type is a class that is documented by phpDocumentor, then a link to that class' documentation is provided.

 Examples